 The most popular and valuable pieces of Millersburg Glass are the radium Carnival Glass.
 Full of color and light, its iridescent quality makes it valuable among collectors.
 It’s not difficult to see why!

-Furthermore, In 1909, John Fenton was commissioned by the Queen Wilhelmina of The Netherlands to create the Holland Vase, later called the People’s Vase.
+Even more impressive, In 1909, John Fenton was commissioned by the Queen Wilhelmina of The Netherlands to create the Holland Vase, later called the People’s Vase.
 The vase depicts dancing in the streets after the birth of her daughter because Holland residents worried Wilhelmina may leave the throne without an heir.
 The blue People’s Vase is the most valuable piece of Millersburg Glass, bringing in $155,000 at a glass auction!
 Of the crate sent to Holland containing 10 People’s Vases, 8 are accounted for and 3 are now owned by the museum!

 The Amethyst People’s Vase with the ruffled top was acquired in December 2018 and the Marigold People’s Vase was acquired in March 2019.
 As a result of these acquisitions, the Millersburg Glass Museum now displays three of eight known People’s Vases in the world.
 To the best knowledge of collectors, the others are in private hands in North Carolina, Texas, and Pennsylvania.
-The blue and the marigold vase are believed to be the only ones of its kind in terms of color.
+The blue and the marigold vase are believed to be the only ones of their kind in terms of color.

 Fenton created simpler pieces, too.
 Millersburg Glass had a “country kitchen” collection.
 The pattern was more affordable and thinner than the crystal glass.
 I’m sure Fenton was inspired by the rolling cornfields outside of Millersburg for his pattern on these pieces.